Phileosopher/commonplace/mgmt-church-worship.md

 - In other words, there's not much regarding the hierarchy of [trust](trust.md) beyond whether someone is fit to [lead](spiritual-discipleship.md).
 - The greatest spiritual leader will have [endured persecution](hardship-persecution-church.md) in Jesus' name.

+#### Organizational crisis

+Stay *very* vigilant of any burnout or overwork in the leadership.

+There are several things together that make church leadership understaffed:

+1. Many members are complacent.
+2. Many incumbent leaders have [trust issues](trust.md), especially when they're [NPD](mind-neurodivergence-clusterb-narcissist.md).
+3. Church donations aren't always sufficient to hire people a substantial full-time wage for tasks they perform.

+Watch for warning signs:

+- Church leaders' turnover is relatively high.
+  - In particular, youth pastors are particularly overworked.
+- The administrative tasks aren't being completed in a timely manner.
+  - Bulletins and calendars aren't sent out on time.
+  - There's no clear centralized information structure.
+- There's a constant call to help, but nobody seems to volunteer for the role.

+There are only several solutions to the issue:

+1. Give [responsibility](meaning.md) to newer or less-involved members.
+   - This may yield adverse effects, but the failings give spiritual opportunities for repentance and forgiveness.
+2. Give leadership duties to other leaders.
+   - Many times, we don't realize the full scope of what roles require, especially as church leaders [specialize](jobs-specialization.md).
+3. Ask the congregation for advice on what to do.
+   - This is a huge risk, but opens up the [creativity](mind-creativity.md) of members, and gives opportunities for God to work.

+After enough years as an active church, expect politics to constantly revolve around the direct family of the leadership.

+- The children of pastors are the most susceptible, and run the highest risk of developing a neurodivergence from the experience.

+#### Members' participation

+Weekly church gatherings tend to partially alienate the [motivational gifts](spiritual-gifts.md) from serving in a broader capacity:

+- Encouragement will find the most satisfaction in the uplifting music and good news in the announcements.
+- Serving will be satisfied when they see opportunities to help in the ministry's operations.
+- Giving will be satisfied in supporting the group at large.
+- Teaching will be most satisfied with the preacher's study and additional Bible studies, or a teaching role for themselves.
+- Prophecy will be satisfied by the preacher speaking difficult truths.
+- Mercy won't find any satisfaction in the main service, but often through off-topic discussions about personal issues during meetings.
+- Administration finds satisfaction when they see everything well-organized, or if they're free to run a ministry.
+- Faith will usually never find satisfaction outside of stories of missionaries, church plants, or new ministry opportunities.

+One combined solution can accommodate *every* member's individual needs:

+1. The weekly meeting is encouraged as a pick-and-choose experience:
+   - Unless they're conducting it, each person can meet for any particular element of the service.
+   - There's no requirement for them to attend the *entire* service.
+2. Preaching and teaching *never* expand beyond crowds of ~150 people.
+   - Above that point, people have [issues personally connecting](groups-small.md).
+3. When sub-leaders are appointed to preach and teach, each group has its own autonomy.
+   - If anyone discovers new [ideas](trends.md), *everyone* hears about them, even if they're bad.
+   - Leaders are responsible to publicly address their decisions with the entire gathering.
+4. If anyone has a divergent opinion from the group's [culture](people-culture.md), and it's more personal preference than morality, the leadership will be fully open to any changes from it.
+   - This shoudl include sending a significant minority with that person to pursue other unrelated ministries.

+The conformity of Christian culture should reflect the principles God established in the Hebrew law ([1 Corinthians 14:26-40](https://biblehub.com/1_corinthians/14.htm)).

+- Whatever you do, do it peacefully.
+- Don't condemn prophecies or tongues, but make sure it's one at a time and builds up the Body.

+However, *some* practices are [taboo](people-conflicts-christian-4_false.md) according to the Bible.

+- When women have questions, they should be silent in the public congregation and ask their husbands at home ([1 Corinthians 14:34-35](https://biblehub.com/1_corinthians/14.htm)).
+  - This doesn't forbid female *teachers*, but individual questions can be very distracting.
+- [Sinful](morality-sins.md) behavior should *never* be celebrated or honored ([1 Corinthians 5](https://biblehub.com/1_corinthians/5.htm)).

 Deductively, every church will have 3 different classifications of "believer" ([Matthew 7:22-23](https://biblehub.com/matthew/7.htm) and [13:24-30](https://biblehub.com/matthew/13.htm), [1 Corinthians 3:10-15](https://biblehub.com/1_corinthians/3.htm)):